 To make the most from homework, practice the following tips:

 - Consistency: help them make homework activities a daily routine; provide a special area for study only.

 - Set apart a particular time that is conducive for their homework activities.

 - Organization: make sure their study space is tidy and join them to tidy the area when they have finished their homework every day.

 - Prioritize: help your kids rank their priorities, which should include playtime; else, you will bore and overwork them.

-- Limit homework assistance: do not take charge of homework solving, only guide them through questions; give moral support, and help guide their thinking when stuck.
+- Limit homework assistance: do not take charge of homework solving, only guide them through questions; give moral support, and provide them statistics homework help when they are stuck.